Vocational Rehabilitation

 Service Information

 There must be an employment outcome for a person to receive vocational rehabilitation services.
-The services provided are time-limited and planned services as recorded on an individualized employment plan.
-Services are provided if support is not already available from another source (i.e. Job Club or the Workforce Center) and addressed if there is a disability-related impediment (barrier) to employment.
+The services provided are time limited and planned services as recorded on an individualized plan for employment.
+Services are provided to the extent that financial support is not readily available from another source and addresses the disability-related impediment (barrier) to employment.

 • A thorough and complete assessment to determine eligibility and rehabilitation needs.